 Device Master Record

-Design outputs can be compiled into your product’s Device Master Record, or DMR.
+Design outputs can be compiled into your product’s Device Master Record (DMR).
 Think of the DMR as the “ingredient list” for how to manufacture your device in accordance with your inputs.
 A third party should be able to use the DMR to construct your exact product.

 Conduct Design Reviews